-We'll admit, applying for financial aid can be tricky.
-We're here to help.
+We are here to help you put the pieces together to fund your world-class Houghton education.
 Follow the steps below and be sure to contact us with questions along the way.

 Timeline for Applying for Financial Aid

 Students can begin filing financial aid applications on October 1, with the previous year’s taxes (i.e. using 2017 taxes on the 2019-2020 FAFSA).

 Houghton’s priority financial aid application deadline is March 1.

 May 1 is when you’ll need to notify colleges whether or not you are accepting their offer of admission and financial aid.

 Step 1: Apply for Admission

 In order to be considered for financial aid you need to be accepted to Houghton College, so start your application now!

 It’s helpful to complete the financial aid process as soon after October 1, 2018 as possible.
 (Note: the FAFSA cannot be completed until this date.)

 Complete the FAFSA (Free Application for Federal Student Aid) and be sure to list Houghton’ school code (002734).